 Limiting close physical contact is key to helping reduce the spread of the coronavirus.
 Symptoms such as fever, cough and shortness of breath can show up 2 to 14 days after a person is exposed.
 People with severe infections can develop pneumonia and die from this lung illness.

-As eye care clinics gradually begin scheduling in-person appointments, some may continue to offer “virtual” telemedicine visits over the phone or through video chat on a computer or smartphone.
+While most eye clinics are scheduling in-person appointments, many also continue to offer “virtual” telemedicine visits over the phone or through video chat on a computer or smartphone.

 For in-person appointments, staff will take several precautions to protect your health.

 - You should wear a mask to your appointment.
-If you do not have a mask, one may be provided for you.
+If you do not have a mask, one will be provided for you.

 - The clinic may ask you to wait outside, or in your car, instead of in the normal waiting room.
 This is to protect you, the other patients, and the office staff from possible virus exposure in crowded waiting areas.

 - The clinic is likely restricting the number of people that enter.
 If you do not need someone to be there with you for the actual appointment, please do not bring anyone into the building with you.

 - Your temperature may be checked on entry to the building.

 - Your eye doctor may use a special plastic breath shield on the slit lamp machine they use to look into your eyes.
 They will also wear a mask, and may also wear gloves, goggles or a plastic shield over their eyes.